Cruise travel insurance protects you from (almost) all of the things that might go wrong on vacation. But is it worth the cost? What does it even do?

 - Couple Visiting Bolivia Became Infected With Flesh-Eating Botflies

-Your health insurance at home does not cover evacuation.
+Your health insurance at home does not cover the evacuation.
 Neither does the cruise line.
 Neither does your credit card.

 Med-evac is very expensive.
 According to USA today, “medical evacuation and transport costs typically start at $25,000 and can exceed $250,000.”
 It’s a safe bet that it will cost at least $100,000.